sujayv27/sujayv27.github.io/README.md

 ## Positions of Responsibility
 ### Head, Media and Publicity, Techkriti’17 (Asia’s largest Technical & Entrepreneurial Festival) (Apr 2016-Mar 2017)
-#### Initiatives • Introduced “The Science Weekend”
+#### Initiatives
-A pioneer festival initiative; series of weekly posters containing historical,interesting information about scientific inventions and discoveries with a reach of more than 20K • Initiated Instagram channel of Techkriti with future marketing and publicity prospects.
+- Introduced “The Science Weekend”, a pioneer festival initiative; series of weekly posters containing historical,interesting information about scientific inventions and discoveries with a reach of more than 20K
+- Initiated Instagram channel of Techkriti with future marketing and publicity prospects.
+#### Leadership
-#### Leadership • Spearheaded a 3-tier team of 40 members and 200 volunteers to bring media sponsors for the festival
+- Spearheaded a 3-tier team of 40 members and 200 volunteers to bring media sponsors for the festival
-- Established corporate relations for media sponsorship with more than 50 media firms• Responsible for media coverage of all the  events and professional shows on all offline and online platform
+- Established corporate relations for media sponsorship with more than 50 media firms
+- Responsible for media coverage of all the  events and professional shows on all offline and online platform